Last Updated on December 28, 2021 by Ellen Christian

 4. Take one piece of cardstock and cut it to be 5″ x 10″ .
 Fold it in half.
 That will be your card base.

 5. Take four of the teabag tiles and glue them two on top and two on the bottom to the front of your folded cardstock.
 That will be your card front.

 6. Fold each of the remaining eight teabag folding tiles in half and then in half again (in quarters).

 7. Set the first square on the table so it looks like a diamond.
-Place the second square at a slight angle and use a tiny piece of double sided tape or glue dot to attach it to the first square.
+Place the second square at a slight angle and use a tiny piece of double-sided tape or a glue dot to attach it to the first square.
 Continue placing all the squares until you have a rosette.

 8. I used a heart-shaped brad in the center of the rosette.
 You can use a pom pom or leave it blank if you’d rather.
 I added in a scrapbooking heart in the upper right-hand corner.
 You can use a sticker if you’d rather.